jordan-heemskerk/dgp-project/README.md

 Since the matrix A'A is specified once and is sparse, it can be Cholesky factorized to efficiently solve the 2nd step iteratively.

-## Results From Our Implementation
+### Results From Our Implementation
 For our implementation, the main engine was developed, as well as a subset of the different constraints mentioned in [1], namely:
+* Scale and Closeness Constraints
 * Line and Plane Constraints
 * Circle and Sphere Constraints
 * Rigid and Similarity Constriants